 Seven illicit drugs Amphetamines, Cocaine, Ecstasy, K2-Spice, Marijuana, Methamphetamine, Opiates, and six prescription drugs Barbiturates, Benzodiazepines, Buprenorphine, Oxycodone, Propoxyphene, Methadone.

 - Results are easy to read and understand

 - Results are easy to read and very accurate.

 - Easy to store, long shelf life

 - Law enforcement facilities.

-In conclusion, not only does this popular test kit detect commonly abused illicit drugs, but prescription drugs such as oxycodone and K2-Spice too, making this the ultimate urine test kit.
+In conclusion, not only does this favorite test kit detect commonly abused illicit drugs, but prescription drugs such as oxycodone and K2-Spice, too, making this the ultimate urine test kit.

 Collect a clean sample of urine from the donor.
 We recommend that you use a specimen cup with a temperature check.
 Upon collection, monitor the temperature.
-Establish it is between 93 to 98º F. If its not ask for a fresh sample.
-If it is continue with the test.
+Establish it is between 93 to 98º F.; if not, ask for a fresh sample and continue with a new kit.

-- Remove the test kit from the sealed foil pouch and remove the cap.
+- Remove the device from the sealed foil pouch and remove the cap.